J3ldo/UGC-Sniper/README.md

 ## How to create a theme
 * Copy paste and rename baseTheme
 * Put your path to the theme into current theme in the config
-* Edit logo.txt for the logo and printText.txt for the printed text
+* Edit mainlogo.txt for the logo and printText.txt for the printed text
 **TIP - For all variabled and colours see themes/required.json**